7 Daily Habits of the Most Successful Content Marketers

 - Slide deck

 Or you can go back and update old content.
-For example, say I have a post covering “Best SEO Practices for 2016.”
-I can do a little research and update it for 2017, then republish.
+For example, say I have a post covering “Best SEO Practices for 2016” I can do a little research and update it for 2017, then republish.
 Make sure you develop a daily writing habit.

 You can also spend some time in Google Search Console looking at the search queries your content currently ranks for.
 Just go to your property, then click Search Traffic > Search Analytics: